-The objective of this study is to assess the ground thermal response of permafrost to historical and future air temperature (T{AIR}) variation in different environmental settings in terms of elevation, snow and sediment cover for mountain sites in Southern Norway.
-The study aims for quantifying subsurface warming and changes in active layer thickness (ALT) over a c.
-250 yr period from the approx. end of the Little Ice Age (LIA) in the mid 19th century to 2100 in the high-mountain environment of Southern Norway.

-25 Over this period, significant warming occurred and is expected to continue.
+This study aims at the quantification of subsurface warming and changes in active layer thickness (ALT) over a ca. 250 yr period from the approximate end of the Little Ice Age (LIA) in the mid 19th century to 2100 at three highmountain sites in Southern Norway.
+Significant warming occurred during that period and is expected to continue.
 In relation to these changes, we intend to identify the possible zonations of former, present and future permafrost.
 Finally, we aim to characterise these responses for different environmental settings in terms of bedrock properties, sediment-cover and snow.
 We suggest that these assessments are fundamental prerequisites for spatially distributed permafrost modelling in Scandinavia, and for understanding geomorphological process patterns and ultimately landscape development (Berthling and Etzelmüller, 2011).